-The LIHEAP Virtual Library allows grantees to locate resources based on their unique needs.
+The LIHEAP Virtual Library allows grant recipients to locate resources based on their unique needs.
 This tool not only provides basic T/TA resources for each area, but also highlights those areas where Performance Management and the everyday administration of LIHEAP intersect.
 To begin, select an area of interest.
 The tool will allow you to select and review multiple program areas before generating resources.

 To remove a resource from your toolbox, click the [x].